-- The Company’s Charges for the relevant Services are due and payable as specified in the Contract, Order Form or any Charges Sheet and will be made promptly in GBP pounds sterling or the currency specified therein.
+- The Company’s Charges for the relevant Services are due and payable within 14 days of the accepted quotation or as specified in an agreed Contract, Purchase Order or Charge Sheet and will be made promptly in GBP pounds sterling or the currency specified therein.

 - All Charges and sums quoted (unless otherwise specified) are exclusive of any VAT, for which (where there is a requirement to charge VAT) the Client shall be additionally liable at the applicable rate from time to time.

-- If the Charges are not paid by the due dates, interest shall accrue on the unpaid portion of the Charges at the rate of 2 per cent per annum above the base rate from time to time of LloydsTSB Bank in accordance with the terms of the Late Payment of Commercial Debts (Interest) Act 1998.
+- If the Charges are not paid by the due dates, reasonable debt recovery costs can be claimed and interest shall accrue on the unpaid portion of the Charges at the rate of 8 per cent per annum above the base rate from time to time of the Bank of England in accordance with the terms of the Late Payment of Commercial Debts (Interest) Act 1998.
 If any payments remain outstanding for 30 (thirty) days or more, the Client’s access to the Services may be suspended.
 The Client agrees to pay all fees incurred by the Company in collecting outstanding Charges or sums.